noahp/noah-c/README.md

   cross-compiling C programs.
 Don't give up! on programs of non-trivial size scan-build for me has without fail detected serious errors that were missed by manual or unit testing.*

+- [lizard](https://github.com/terryyin/lizard) - easy to use complexity checker
+  that works on many languages, including c/cpp

 - [ikos](https://github.com/NASA-SW-VnV/ikos) - LLVM backed static analyzer
   developed by NASA.
 Pretty sophisticated.
 Similar usage to scan-build, see